ReallyJustAnotherBear/ffretv/README.md

 ```
-arch support will be x86_64 and arm/aarch64.
+arch support will be x86_64 and arm/aarch64.*note x86 32bit may still work but I'm totally ignoring it in favor of arm technology.

 os support will be posix-like, *development currently on linux with a watchful eye in code parts for bsd compatibility